WoodWing/enterprise-integration-guide/smart-connection-scripting-guide/Application/Methods/getDossiersForItem.md

 **objectId** _string_

-The ID of the object on the Studio or Enterprise Server used to retrieve the IDs of the Dossiers that contain this object.
+The ID of the object on the Studio Server used to retrieve the IDs of the Dossiers that contain this object.

 **Return value** _string[]_